 For SF 1195s that are rejected, Fiscal Service returns the original form to the Designating Official, at the address provided in Section I of the form, with a rejected label affixed to the back of the form and a rejection report explaining the reason for rejection.

-When using SF 1195 to document a revocation, the submitting agency must complete Section I of the form.
+When using SF 1195 to document a revocation, the submitting federal entity must complete Section I of the form.

 Section 3060—General Form Instructions for Delegations and Designations